What is Apache HBase in HDInsight: A NoSQL database that provides BigTable-like capabilities for Apache Hadoop

 put and read by using

 scan command is used to obtain data from multiple rows in a table.
 Data can also be managed using the HBase C# API, which provides a client library on top of the HBase REST API.
-An HBase database can also be queried by using Hive.
+An HBase database can also be queried by using Apache Hive.
 For an introduction to these programming models, see Get started using HBase with Hadoop in HDInsight.
 Co-processors are also available, which allow data processing in the nodes that host the database.

 Thrift is not supported by HBase in HDInsight.

-Scenarios: Use cases for HBase
+Scenarios: Use cases for Apache HBase

-The canonical use case for which BigTable (and by extension, HBase) was created was web search.
+The canonical use case for which BigTable (and by extension, HBase) was created from web search.
 Search engines build indexes that map terms to the web pages that contain them.
 But there are many other use cases that HBase is suitable for—several of which are itemized in this section.

 HBase can be used as a key-value store, and it is suitable for managing message systems.
 Facebook uses HBase for their messaging system, and it is ideal for storing and managing Internet communications.
 WebTable uses HBase to search for and manage tables that are extracted from webpages.